 In order to study the correlation between the original direction of the particles and the size of the signal inside LUCID, a direction is associated to each particle.
 The coordinate of the impact point (x,y,z) and the momentum (p_x,p_y,p_z) of primary and secondary particles are used to define a direction for each particle.
-In this analysis, particles are divided in three classes: front, side and back.
+Three classes are defined: front, side and back.
 If $z \times p_z < 0$, the particle is defined as "back".
 If the particle is not "back" and if |z| > 16601 mm, the particle is defined as "side".
 The remaining particles are defined as "front".

-The z coordinate (the one along the beam axis) of the impact point of all particles on LUCID volume is plotted in Figure 14.
+The z coordinate (the one along the beam axis) of the impact point for the different calsses of particles hitting the LUCID volume is plotted in Figure 16 (Figure 17 is a zoom of the region around 16.6 m).
+Of the particles hitting LUCID from the front, only 0.3% are primaries.
+Most of the particles hitting the LUCID volume are, however, particles coming from the side or the back (85%).

-Figure 14.
+Figure 16.
 Distance from the IP (along the beam axis) of the impact point on LUCID.
-The results are shown for the three classes of particles defined in the text ("front", "side" and "back").
+The results are shown for three classes of particles ("front", "side" and "back").